-What is Conscious Discipline?
+What Is Conscious Discipline?

 Survival State, Emotional State, Executive State

-Conscious Discipline recognizes “Survival” State, “Emotional” State and “Executive” State.
+Conscious Discipline recognizes the “Survival” State, “Emotional” State, and “Executive” State.
 We want to teach children how to go from the “Survival” State to the “Executive” State when dealing with conflict in the classroom.
 If two children are arguing over a toy, we teach them to use words to ask for what they want and to work it out, instead of hitting or getting emotional.

 Creating a Safe Place